azer/notebook/ideas/web-browser.md

 * Redesign tabbing bar
 * Reduce dependency on search engines (see Security)
-* Provide high-quality, builtin features for superusers, in favor of low-quality extensions
+* Provide high-quality, builtin features designed for superusers, in favor of low-quality extensions

 #### Redesigning tabbing bar